Xilinx/Vitis_Model_Composer/README.md

 ## How to access the content of this repository?

-Starting from the 2020.2 version, we are storing and managing a subset of the product examples in GitHub.
+Starting from the 2020.2 version, we are storing and managing a subset of the Vitis Model Composer examples(AI Engine & HLS Library) in GitHub.
 This way, users will have access to the most up-to-date examples.
 You can get the examples from this repository or directly from the tool.

 Click [here](example_access.md) to learn how to access the examples in GitHub.